The advertising mascots of the 1970s and 1980s were the best! Make a few for yourself with some of these amigurumi advertising mascot patterns.

-The Jolly Green Giant was another advertising character that always creeped me out.
+The Jolly Green Giant was another advertising mascot that always creeped me out.
 Seriously, who would trust that guy?
 He was a giant!!!

-You can make your own Jolly Green Giant Vegetables mascot with this free amigurumi crochet pattern.
+You can make your own Jolly Green Giant Vegetables character with this free amigurumi crochet pattern.

 This Super Mario Bros crochet toy pattern contains detailed instructions for each row, a lot of step-by-step pictures, and links to video tutorials.